tsmango/tsmango.github.com/_includes/introduction.markdown

-Hi, I'm Tom, and I've been a software engineer, entrepreneur, and product person for the last 20 years.
-I'm passionate about growing empowered product teams, having empathy for customers, remote work, and building sustainable software.
+Hi, I'm Tom, and I've been a software engineer, entrepreneur, and product person for nearly 20 years.
+I'm passionate about growing empowered product teams, having empathy for customers, working remotely, and building sustainable software.

 I'm the Director of Engineering of the Core Workflow Group at [TaxJar](http://taxjar.com) and the co-founder of a